Sidmane03/RepoContext/README.md

 # RepoContext

-Feeding a codebase to an AI tool like NotebookLM is tedious — copy the URL, paste it into some third-party site, retype your filters, download, rename.
+Feeding a codebase to an AI tool like NotebookLM is tedious copy the URL, paste it into some third party site, retype your filters, download, rename.
 Every single time the code changes.

 RepoContext fixes that.
 Configure a project once, save it as a profile,